 Additionally, the PUD should investigate partnering with municipalities to assist with rolling out free public WiFi in city cores.
 While this has an obvious benefit of increased foot traffic for local businesses and parks, it will also provide a valuable public service.
 Those who don’t have access to broadband internet, such as lower-income families, students, and those without stable housing, rely on access to the internet for basic research and getting much-needed social services.

-Workers & Family Values
+Workers & Communities